Signal Processing over Time-Varying Graphs: A Systematic Review: Signal Processing for Time-varying Graphs

+Beyond the Kalman filtering framework, particle filters provide a more general approach capable of handling non-Gaussian and highly nonlinear systems.
+When extended to graph settings, graph particle filters utilize the underlying topology to improve estimation.
+In particular, the graph Laplacian distributed particle filter promotes smoothness of state estimates across the network by regularizing neighboring particle estimates based on the graph structure \cite{rabbat2016graph}.
+To further address communication efficiency in distributed implementations, graph-based compression schemes have been proposed.
+These methods transform local particle distributions into the graph frequency domain to reduce communication overhead while preserving estimation accuracy \cite{yu2019graph}.
+Together, these advancements illustrate how graph structure can enhance both Kalman and particle filtering methods, offering promising directions for state estimation in complex networked systems.

+Similar to GSP-based adaptive filters, the DTDG and CTDG versions of state-space models for TVGSP are limited.
+Here, we outline a general approach to realizing state-space models for DTDGs.
+Topology-based parameters such as $\mathbf{L}$ can be replaced with their time-varying counterparts $\mathbf{L}[t]$ to account for the topology changes induced to incorporate the topology change caused by $\mathcal{G}$.
+However, we will not proceed with detailed derivations, proofs, or justifications at this stage, as merging topological changes with the inherently dynamic parameter settings of state-space models poses significant challenges and is left for future research.
+For CTDGs, the additional complexity of integrating events with GSP and state-space models presents an even greater challenge, requiring dedicated exploration for future research.

 \textbf{Remarks} Online algorithms are most preferred when the outputs are required to be made on the fly as new inputs are received.
-Their ability to produce real-time outputs based on very limited data observations in the temporal domain, without requiring the entire input upfront, makes them highly effective in TV-GSP tasks due to the fact that most time-varying graph signals already have a large spatial dimension.
-Online GSP algorithms are not limited to regression tasks; their outputs can also serve as inputs for classification or clustering models \cite{saboksayr_2021_online_discriminative_graph_learning, Dong_Graph_ML_2020}.
-This capability broadens the application scope of online GSP algorithms.
-On one hand, online algorithms often have lower computational complexity to cope with real-time output capability, which is a critical advantage of deploying online algorithms on time-varying graph signals.
+Their ability to produce real-time outputs based on very limited data observations in the temporal domain, without requiring the entire input upfront, makes them highly effective in TVGSP tasks due to the fact that most TVG signals already have a large spatial dimension.
+Online TVGSP algorithms are not limited to regression tasks; their outputs can also serve as inputs for classification or clustering models \cite{saboksayr_2021_online_discriminative_graph_learning, Dong_Graph_ML_2020}.
+This capability broadens the application scope of online TVGSP algorithms.
+On one hand, online algorithms often have lower computational complexity to cope with real-time output capability, which is a critical advantage of deploying online algorithms on TVG signals.
 On the other hand, this same online requirement often restricts the length of the prediction horizon of online algorithms, limiting their ability to generate long-term temporal predictions.
 In contrast, offline algorithms process the entire dataset at once, enabling long-term predictions on graph signals.
-In the next subsection, we will be discussing offline GSP-based algorithms for time-varying graph signals.
+In the next subsection, we will be discussing offline GSP-based algorithms for TVG signals.